meom-group/swot-ocean-model-intercomparison-project/processing-instructions.md

     - If your simulation includes the year 2024, please include it.
     -  Otherwise, it would be best to select a neutral year (i.e. a year without extreme events).

+> [!IMPORTANT]
-    - **IMPORTANT: If you contribute with more than 1 year, please prepared one dataset for each year**
+> If you contribute with more than 1 year, please prepared one dataset for each year
+>

 2. Interpolate your simulation outputs onto SWOT grid, using [Synthocean](https://github.com/Amine-ouhechou/synthocean).
    - When interpolating the SWOT grid, if the year 2024 is not available, assume that the selected year corresponds to 2024 (using the dates closest to SWOT)